vercel/next.js/docs/deployment.md

 ## Other hosting options

+### Netlify

+See the blog post on [How to Deploy Next.js Sites to Netlify](https://www.netlify.com/blog/2020/11/30/how-to-deploy-next.js-sites-to-netlify)

 ### Node.js Server

 Next.js can be deployed to any hosting provider that supports Node.js.
 This is the approach you should take if you’re using a [custom server](/docs/advanced-features/custom-server.md).